-To keep up with the phishing sites’ brief lifecycle, hackers are forced to increase the number of phishing sites.
+To keep up with the phishing sites’ brief lifecycle, scammers are forced to create hundreds of thousands of phishing sites each month.

-Google, PayPal, Yahoo and Apple are the most impersonated companies.
+4. Google, PayPal and Apple are the most commonly spoofed organisations

 Scammers have always targeted well-respected organisations, but things are so much easier for them now that there are dozens of organisations that collect the majority of people’s personal data.

 Google is the most frequently spoofed organisation, but PayPal, Amazon and Facebook are also hugely popular subjects for phishing scams.

 Want to know how to prevent phishing attacks?

 If you want to avoid falling for phishing scams, you have to trust your own judgement.
 Technological solutions like spam filters can’t catch everything, and they won’t help in the event of specific forms of phishing, like BEC (business email compromise) scams.